RomanLut/hx-esp32-cam-fpv/doc/building_gs_image.md

 # Updating groundstation image

 Groundstation software is started automatically.
 Once it is started, wifi connection is disabled.
 To be able to reconfigure image, unplug external wifi card.
-Image will boot and will keep connection to ap using internal wifi card.
+Image will boot and will keep connection to access point using internal wifi card.

 To update groundstation software, pull updates from '''release''' branch: